-Safety rules were written with blood.
-That statement sounds familiar to every soldier serving his or her country.
-Although we are not dealing with a risk to human lives, losing your expensive Bitcoins by making trading mistakes is definitely not a fun situation.
+Safety rules are written in blood.
+That statement is familiar to every soldier serving his or her country.
+Although we are not talking about a risk to human life, losing one’s expensive bitcoins by making trading mistakes is definitely not fun.

-So, how we can avoid those mistakes in future trading?
-How to be mostly on the green side?
-First, it is essential to note that to trade right requires attention and your one hundred percent focus.
+So how can one avoid such mistakes and stay in the green?
+First, it is essential to note that trading requires your attention and 100% focus.
 Secondly, trading is not for everyone.
 The following tips are easy to internalize because these tips were “written in blood” (my blood).
-However, it’s still difficult to apply them in real-time.
+However, it’s difficult to apply them in real time.
 After all, humans are not rational.

 - Clear Stops, Clear Targets: Have a Plan